This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a community pharmacy situated in a residential area of Lancaster.
 The pharmacy dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
-It also provides a range of services including seasonal flu vaccinations.
-The pharmacy supplies some medicines in multi-compartment compliance packs to people to help them take their medicines at the right time.
+It also provides a range of services including the NHS Pharmacy First service, and seasonal flu vaccinations.
+The pharmacy supplies medicines in multi-compartment compliance packs to some people to help them take their medicines at the right time.

 Inspection summary findings